 Up film review

-I really enjoyed this film.
+I really enjoyed the film Up.
 It is a real gem.
-It begins with a young boy named Carl Fergusen who has a taste for adventure.
-He is also quite shy.
+Up begins with a young boy named Carl Fergusen who has a taste for adventure.
+Carl is also quite shy.
 He meets a quirky and talkative girl named Ellie with the same sense of adventure.
 She shows him her adventure book which she has never shown to anyone else "in [her] whole life!"

-She has big plans for what she will do in her future, especially travel to South America.
+In Up the movie, Ellie has big plans for what she will do in her future, especially travel to South America.
 The last page in her adventure book says "stuff I am going to do."
 Carl is impressed.
 Ellie says to him.
 "You don't talk much.
 I like you!"
-I love that line.
+I love that line in the movie.